krzyzanowskim/CryptoSwift/README.md

 ## Installation

-### Hardened Runtime (macOS)
+### Hardened Runtime (macOS) and Xcode

-To overcome performance limitations of debug builds, on Apple platforms CryptoSwift is distributed as a binary `CryptoSwift.xcframework` to use with Xcode.
-This surface has some code signing troubles that you have to workaround now.
-Binary is signed, and this should work for most of the cases, except when Hardened Runtime is involved.
-In this case you have to add `com.apple.security.cs.disable-library-validation` aka `Disable Library Validation` option.
+Binary CryptoSwift.xcframework (Used by Swift Package Manager package integration) won't load properly in your app if the app uses **Sign to Run Locally**  Signing Certificate with Hardened Runtime enabled.
+It is possible to setup Xcode like this.
+To solve the problem you have two options:
+- Use proper Signing Certificate, eg. *Development* <- this is the proper action
+- Use `Disable Library Validation` aka `com.apple.security.cs.disable-library-validation` entitlement

 #### Xcode Project